jguix/jguix-site/md/blog/2018-04_versioning-features-in-an-angular-app.md

 ---
-title: "Versioning features in an angular app"
+title: 'Versioning features in an angular app'
-description: "Versioning components and instantiating the appropriate version dynamically is not only possible but also has some use cases.
-Check this post where I explain how to accomplish that using a ComponentFactoryResolver and structural directives."
+description: 'Versioning components and instantiating the appropriate version dynamically is not only possible but also has some use cases.
+Check this post where I explain how to accomplish that using a ComponentFactoryResolver and structural directives.'
 published: true
 datePublished: 1524553200000
-date: "2018-04-24T09:00:00.000Z"
+date: '2018-04-24T09:00:00.000Z'
 author: Juangui Jordán
 tags:
   - javascript
 authorPhoto: /img/authors/jguix.jpeg
+authorTwitter: jguixer
-bannerPhoto: "/img/blog/2018-04_versioning-features-in-an-angular-app/versioning-features-in-an-angular-app.png"
+bannerPhoto: '/img/blog/2018-04_versioning-features-in-an-angular-app/versioning-features-in-an-angular-app.png'
-thumbnailPhoto: "/img/blog/2018-04_versioning-features-in-an-angular-app/versioning-features-in-an-angular-app.png"
+thumbnailPhoto: '/img/blog/2018-04_versioning-features-in-an-angular-app/versioning-features-in-an-angular-app.png'
 canonicalUrl: https://juanguijordan.com/blog/2018-04_versioning-features-in-an-angular-app
 ---